uttamshr10/Expanding-Cards/README.md

-# Expanding-Color
+# Expanding-Color-Frontend
-Project 1: It is a first project of 50 Projects in 50 Days Course.
+This is a first project of 50 Projects in 50 Days series.